 This is such a powerful book for parents who want to raise financially competent kids.
 It even has an app to put that learning into practice: GravyStack!

 Books Are Powerful

-Marriage can be such a blessing, and my hope is that with these books, I can help to amplify that blessing.
+Marriage can be such a blessing, and my hope is that with these books, I can help to amplify that blessing by passing wisdom onto others.
 There are so many books out there that make great wedding gift books.
 If you’re recently married and reading this, I hope you’ve found something new to read with your spouse.
 And if you are getting ready to attend a wedding, I hope this has given you some wedding gift book ideas.

 While most of these books have nothing to do with money, I think they encourage a Prosperity mindset.
 After all, it starts in the home!
 What couples build together affects the way they see and use money, and how they transfer that knowledge to the next generation.
 A solid marriage is a great foundation for Prosperity.

 For more wisdom on cultivating a Prosperity Mindset, sign up for the Prosperity Action Pack today.
 By signing up, you’ll gain immediate access to some of our favorite resources for building more wealth with less worry.